Carbon finance: introduction

 Regional regulatory frameworks (outside Kyoto)

-Regulations in project phase/ Ratification phase Canada Canadian federal law under consideration MCeX – Montreal’s Climatic stock exchange (along with CCX) Canada CO2e Units
+Canadian federal law under consideration MCeX – Montreal's Climatic stock exchange (along with CCX) Canada CO2e Units Futures

 Voluntary markets

-• Regulated trade and exchange system not committed to Kyoto nor to other regional agreements
+These regulated trade and exchange systems not committed to Kyoto nor to other regional agreements.
+Quotas and reduction targets are defined on a voluntary basis.

 • CDC’s VCS Registry